CMSgov/ab2d-website/access-sandbox-data.md

 3. Enter the job ID (jobUuid) and file name from step III.
 4. Select *Execute*.
 If the download is successful, you’ll receive a 200 response code and a link to download the files.
 5. Select *Download file* (under *Response body*).
 The file will be in [NDJSON](https://github.com/ndjson/ndjson-spec), where each line is a [JSON](https://www.json.org/json-en.html) object.
 You may need a text editor like [JSON viewer](https://jsonlint.com/) to read the file.
-6. Send the AB2D team the job ID by following the instructions in your onboarding email.
+6. If you are obtaining [production access]({{ '/production-access' | relative_url }}), send the AB2D team the job ID as instructed.
 Note that job IDs expire after 72 hours.

 ## Troubleshooting